 Alternative Proof of English Language Proficiency

 In some cases, an alternative form of proof of language proficiency may be submitted in place of a language certificate.
 Please refer to the Academic and Examination Regulations of your degree program (FPSO) for specific details.
-Please also be aware of the correctional note concerning proof of language proficiency for english master's degree programs (PDF, 191kb) and the Collective Amendment concerning the proof of English language proficiency (PDF, 143kb)
+Please also be aware of the Collective Amendment concerning the proof of English language proficiency (PDF, 143kb)

 English language proficiency may no longer be proven by school grades (e.g. in the Abitur).

 You can prove your English language proficiency via the language of instruction in an academic program (e.g. in a bachelor's) by submitting your transcript of records or your degree certificate as evidence.
 The language of instruction needs to have been English in more than 50% of the program.

 If the language of instruction is not stated in these documents, you can submit a confirmation issued by your prior university.

 For some master's degree programs, a sufficient amount of credits acquired in English modules during your undergraduate studies is accepted as proof of your English language proficiency as well.
 The information whether this option is valid for a certain degree program and, if so, how many credits you need to have completed in English modules, can be found in the Academic and Examination Regulations of a degree program.

 If this option is given for a certain degree program, you need to submit your transcript of records or your degree certificate as evidence, as well as the form for proof of English proficiency via credits in a prior degree program (PDF, 20kb).

 Semesters spent in an exchange program or internship are not sufficient.